-Staff's safeguarding knowledge is secure and they give high priority to children's safety.
+Staff are well informed about safeguarding and give a high priority to keeping children safe.
 This means that children are well protected in the setting.
 All staff have attended safeguarding training and are aware who to contact should they have a safeguarding concern.
 Safeguarding procedures are in place.
 For example, there are clear procedures to follow in the event of a child not being collected.
+In addition, documentation, such as daily registers, recording of medication and undertaking emergency evacuations are in place which further help to keep children safe.

 The staff endeavour to offer a high level of care to children and families.
 Staff undertake observations of children which help to identify their next steps in learning.
 Staff monitor educational programmes to ensure that the seven areas of learning are supported during each session.
-Planning is developed through long-term plans which identify celebrations throughout the year.
+Planning is developed through long-term plans and by asking children what they would like to do within the club.
 In addition, staff liaise with other professionals to ensure that planning complements activities undertaken at the child's primary setting.
-For example, staff liaise with the nursery teacher to support children in the early years age group.
+For example, staff liaise with the reception teacher to support children in the early years age group.
+The club receives support from the local authority early years team and attends cluster meetings to ensure they keep abreast of any changes.

 The staff work well with parents and other providers.
 For example, staff pass information to parents from school staff.
 This impacts positively on children as it allows all carers and providers to offer a level of consistent care.
 Parents are complimentary about the club.
-For example, 'the staff are lovely, my children love coming here after school'.
-Partnerships with other professionals are well developed.
-Staff regularly liaise with the nursery and school staff, and receive support from the local authority early years team.
+For example, they state 'you know our children well it's a lovely caring environment' and 'staff are friendly, fun and helpful, my child loves coming'.

 Staff attend some professional development courses.
 This has a positive impact on children as staff develop their knowledge and improve their practice.
-Self-evaluation and reflective practice is generally effective, although, the views of children and parents are not used fully to target areas for improvement and change that will raise outcomes for children and the overall level of practice.
+The staff have a wide range of skills.
+However, at the moment there is little opportunity for staff to observe and learn from one another.
+Self-evaluation and reflective practice is in place which supports the group in identifying areas for development.
+However, self-evaluative practice has not yet given opportunities for children to be a part of creating new spaces, such as the new outdoor planting area.
 Overall, the staff create a friendly and relaxed environment where children show confidence and enjoyment as they engage in different activities.